NickTimosh/active-and-churn-students/README.md

 ## Functions and techniques

-The following list represents some of fuctions and techniques utilized within the project:
+The following list represents some of fuctions and techniques utilized within the project

 * Calendar - to obtain results from different tables (lessons visited, lessons purchased, lesson statuses) the calendar table has been created as a separate CTE;
 * Nested queries in FROM clause;